ifurusato/rp2040-i2c-slave/README.md

 ## Usage

-Copy the contents of the `./upy/` directory on an RP2040 that has a recent version of MicroPython installed.
+As described above, copy the contents of the `./upy/` directory to an RP2040 that has a recent version of MicroPython installed.
 The "main.py" file is used for the ItsyBitsy RP2040 and includes use of its NeoPixel.
 If you're using a different RP2040 board you can use the "main_no_px.py" file instead, as that has no NeoPixel support and therefore should be pretty generic.
 If you want to use the latter you'd need to rename it to "main.py".

 On the Raspberry Pi side, the provided "master.py" file expects a command line argument, which must be composed of a maximum of 32 ASCII characters